jeremyricketts/newbieonruby/_posts/2012-11-13-rails-scaffold-syntaxerror.md

 > In your Gemfile specify the ruby version like so <code>ruby '1.9.3'</code> right under the sources.

-So I added this second line to the top of my Gemfile:
+So, I added this second line to the top of my Gemfile:

 <pre>
 <code data-language="ruby">